LavenderPerry/foxglove/README.md

 # Foxglove OS

-The operating system for the Foxglove handheld video game system.
+The operating system and application for the Foxglove handheld video game system.

 Uses the Linux kernel, made for Raspberry Pi.